alasin/alasin.github.io/projects.md

 The project involved creating a Java based application to compress large medical Images of .TIF format using different lossless image compression algorithms (LZW, Packbits etc.) and comparing the efficiencies of those algorithms based on the compression ratio obtained.

 Code is available [here](https://github.com/alasin/TIFFCompressor).

+**iJADE based weather monitoring system**

+I studied the Multi Agent System architecture and it’s application to a Weather Monitoring System which studies the given weather data, processes it and makes prediction using Neuro-Fuzzy algorithms.
+As part of the project, I created a Java/JADE based prototype agent that automatically logs and compares yearly rainfall data over the past 5 years.